ArduPilot/ardupilot_wiki/plane/source/docs/arming-your-plane.rst

    materials.
 -  **EKF warmup**.
 This happens when the EKF is still warming up.
 Wait another 10 seconds and try again.
 -  **AHRS not healthy**.
 This means the EKF is not healthy.
+Often this is due to large variations in GPS position and/or velocity reports, even if a solid 3D lock is reported by the GPS and HDOP is low.
+Be sure your GPS has a clear "view" of the sky with no obstructions.
 If the error persists then try rebooting your board.
 -  **3D accel cal needed**.
 This happens when you have not done a 3D accelerometer calibration.
 -  **Inconsistent accelerometers**.
 This happens when you have multiple